annakins/Skyrim/Creation Kit Dialogue.md

 - In the Creation Kit's Argument field in MO2, Enter `-GenerateLips:XXX.esp`.

 ### Issues?
 - If, for some reason, all other lip files were generated except for some...
-The track might just have to be longer.
+The track(s) might just have to be longer.